groue/GRMustache/guides/delegate.md

 ### A practical use: more debugging templates

-Let's improve the targetting of missing keys by rendering a big visible value in the template right there should have been the correct data:
+Let's improve the targetting of missing keys by rendering a big visible value in the template where there should have been some correct data:

 ```objc
 - (void)template:(GRMustacheTemplate *)template willRenderReturnValueOfInvocation:(GRMustacheInvocation *)invocation